cybergarage/go-matter/README.md

 Matter is an open-source connectivity standard for smart home and IoT (Internet of Things) devices.
 `go-matter` is a Go library for develping Matter applications and devices.

+**Note:** 🌱 This is a spare-time hobby project, so progress may be slow and changes may appear irregular.
+Thank you for your patience 🙂

 ## References

 - [Matter](https://buildwithmatter.com/)